Kerrigan29a/microdoc/README.md

 options:
-  -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
+  -h, --help            show this help message and exit -o, --output OUTPUT   Output file.
+If not specified, the output is written
-                        Output file.
-If not specified, the output is written to stdout
+                        to stdout
-  -e ENCODING, --encoding ENCODING
+  -e, --encoding ENCODING
                         Encoding of the input files
 ```